totalspectrum/flexprop/samples/README.txt

-blink1.bas:     BASIC program to blink an LED blink1.spin:    Same but for Spin (Only works on P2) blink2.bas:     BASIC program using 2 COGs to blink 2 LEDs blink_all_cogs.spin: blink 8 LEDs using 8 COGs classic.bi:     header file to assist in compiling old BASIC programs cdemo.c:        C program to blink a pin and print a message on the terminal
+blink1.bas:     BASIC program to blink an LED blink1.spin:    Same but for Spin (Only works on P2) blink2.bas:     BASIC program using 2 COGs to blink 2 LEDs blink3.spin:    Spin program to blink 3 LEDs using Spin method blink_all_cogs.spin: blink 8 LEDs using 8 COGs classic.bi:     header file to assist in compiling old BASIC programs cdemo.c:        C program to blink a pin and print a message on the terminal